redhat-cop/vault-config-operator/docs/secret-engines.md

   path: github/raf-backstage-demo
   repositories:
   - hello-world
+  organizationName: raf-backstage-demo
 ```

 The `path` field specifies the path of the secret engine that will contain this role.

 The `repositories` field specifies on which repositories the generated credential can act.

+The `organizationName` field specifies organization in which the application is installed.

 More parameters exists for their explanation and for how to install the vault-plugin-secret-github engine see [here](https://github.com/martinbaillie/vault-plugin-secrets-github#permission-sets)

+Available permissions are listed [here](https://docs.github.com/en/rest/apps/apps?apiVersion=2022-11-28#create-an-installation-access-token-for-an-app)

 This CR is roughly equivalent to this Vault CLI command: